 Component B – Orton-Gillingham Training

-Component C – Essentials in Evidence-Based Literacy Instruction (new course)
+Component C – Essentials in Evidence-Based Literacy Instruction

 What other options are available to me to meet the Colorado K-3 Evidence-Based Reading Training Requirements?